allebone/help.omni.af.mil/docs/PEX/Training.md

 2. Select one or more courses in the Course Name dropdown.
 All activated courses are listed.

-3. Click Load and students enrol ed in each check-boxed course will appear in the Overview canvas.
+3. Click Load and students enrolled in each check-boxed course will appear in the Overview canvas.

-Enrol ed Students
+Enrolled Students

-The students enrol ed into the Course selected wil be listed on the left side of the Overview Canvas.
+The students enrolled into the Course selected wil be listed on the left side of the Overview Canvas.
 Students enrolled in more than one course will appear more than once in the list.

 1. The assigned Squadron is listed next to each student’s name.

-237

-Training

 2. The assigned course’s link is listed under each student’s name.
 By clicking on the link, you will be directed to view Details of the course where grading can take place.